syedamashs/NutriLog/README.md

 ## Workflow / How the app works (high level)

 1. User registers / logs in and can set their profile (age, sex, height, weight).
-2. On the dashboard users can upload a food image (optional) — YOLO model predicts probable foods.
+2. On the dashboard users can upload a food image (optional) — a remote YOLO microservice (configurable via `YOLO_API_URL`) predicts probable foods.
 3. Detected items are turned into nutrition data (via `recipe.py` / `nutrition.py`) and saved as `MealLog` entries.
 4. `analytics` / `history` views compute summaries, trends, heatmaps and per-day flags (goal achieved) using `MealLog` data.
 5. Users can export CSV of their logs from the history/analytics page.